apppresser/AppPresser/README.md

 ## Changelog

+#### 1.0.7
+* Enable theme customizer for the App-only theme while theme is not active.
+There is now a link to customize the theme below the select dropdown.

 #### 1.0.6
 * Enhancement: New filter `apppresser_theme_settings_file` that allows you to set the location of your theme's AppPresser settings registration (so your settings show when the theme is not active).
 Will fallback to looking for `appp-settings.php` file in the theme root.
 * Enhancement: New filter `apppresser_notifications`, allows other plugins/themes to add their own notification count.